 Opening into the Tongue

 The tongue is the sense organ related to the Heart.
-In TCM the condition of the Heart (as well as other organs) is determined by observing the tongue.
 The tongue will be a healthy red color when the Heart is in balance.
 Insufficient blood in the Heart may make the tongue look pale, while blood stagnation will make the tongue appear dark purple.

 Governing the Blood Vessels